 The maintenance building asphalt parking lot is in fair condition with numerous cracks and worn asphalt.
+The water main located in the parking lot was noted to need repeated repairs.

 The administration building brick and stone façade exhibits areas of distress and displacement of the bricks due to pressure resulting from water intrusion.
 There are issues with the masonry relieving angles and associated displacement of the brick veneer, which warrant an in-depth inspection.
-The liner to the administration building chimney is scaling and flakes are falling down the chimney flue.
-The AC unit in the 3rd floor IT room was found to be defective.
+Flexible sealant at the masonry joints have torn at the Maintenance Garage.

-Sidewalk cracking and settlement was noted along the Ramp C retaining wall walkway, at the top of the stairway to the roadway level and at several other locations throughout the grounds.
+Sidewalk cracking and settlement was noted along the Ramp C retaining wall walkway, at the top of the stairway to the roadway level, and at several other locations throughout the grounds.